nuxeo-cps/products--CPSUpgradeTests/README.txt

 - Copy the test that most resembles the test you want to do to test_cpsxyz.py.

 - Modify test_cpsxyz.py to fit your test:

-  - You need to change the db_dir class attribute to cpsxyz.
+  - You need to change the DB_NAME "constant" defined in the beginning of the file to cpsxyz.

   - You need to make sure your testing subclass is the correct one for this test.
 There are currently one testing subclass, but there will be more